What Are PTSD Flashbacks And What Triggers Them?

 Do you feel stuck in fight-or-flight mode?

-Currently, the DSM-5 and the ICD-11 believe that flashbacks can exist in a continuum; however, many people with PTSD have described their flashbacks as being different from any ordinary memory that you can willingly retrieve at any time.
+Currently, the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) and the International Classification of Diseases, 11th Revision (ICD-11) propose that flashbacks can exist on a continuum—that is, that they can be fleeting intrusive memories, extreme episodes of loss of contact with surroundings due to re-experiencing, or anywhere in between.
+However, many people with post-traumatic stress disorder have described their flashbacks as being different from any ordinary memory that you can willingly retrieve at any time.

-In flashbacks, people can have a complete or partial reliving of a traumatic event, whereas a different memory can be a vague recollection.
+In flashbacks, people can have a complete or partial reliving of a traumatic event, whereas a different type of memory may be a vague recollection.
 In contrast to regular memories, flashbacks can come suddenly and take people by surprise.

-In other situations, people can have PTSD hallucinations and become completely unaware of their surroundings, experience time distortions, and may react to things as if they were truly happening presently.
+In other situations, people can have PTSD hallucinations and become completely unaware of their surroundings, experience time distortions, and react to things as if they were truly happening presently.
+This is known as a sense of “nowness,” and it can be one of the most crucial aspects separating post-traumatic stress disorder flashbacks from other memories.

 What might trigger a PTSD flashback?

-Some flashbacks can be unprovoked—however, they can also be brought on by triggers.
-A PTSD trigger is defined by many as a broad term for anything that can remind a person of a traumatic event.
-Triggers for flashbacks can be diverse, and may include stimuli such as people, places, objects and words.
-They can also involve one's senses.
+Some flashbacks can be unprovoked, but they can also be brought on by specific triggers.
+A PTSD trigger is a broad term for anything that can remind a person of a traumatic event and “trigger” specific symptoms.
+Triggers for flashbacks can be diverse and are unique to the individual, and they may include stimuli such as people, places, objects, words, and even smells or sounds.

-For example: An unexpected loud sound or the smell of smoke might remind a veteran who served on the frontlines of his experiences in a war.
-Because of the triggers, the individual in this scenario might have vivid scenes of battle replaying in their head and may potentially react by performing actions they once did; such as hiding or ducking for cover.
+For example, an unexpected loud sound or the smell of smoke might remind a person who grew up in a war zone of their related traumatic experiences in childhood.
+Because of the triggers, the individual in this scenario might have vivid scenes of that time replaying in their head and may potentially react by performing actions they once did, such as hiding or ducking for cover.

-Many triggers can be spontaneous and can happen when least expected.
-Alternatively, some people who have experienced a PTSD panic attack might also become completely aware of their triggers and might attempt to stay away from the ones that they can control as much as they can.
-This is known as avoidance, and it can be part of the criteria for diagnosing patients with PTSD.
+Triggers often affect a person spontaneously and when least expected.
+Alternatively, some people who have experienced a PTSD panic attack or other intense symptoms might become highly aware of their triggers so they can attempt to stay away from them as much as they can.
+This is known as avoidance, and it’s part of the criteria for diagnosing people with post-traumatic stress disorder.
+Avoidance symptoms can be some of the most challenging to manage, as they can reinforce fear of triggers, which could exacerbate all symptoms.
+While avoidance might provide short-term reassurance, avoiding triggers does not generally offer a suitable long-term solution.

 Getty / Inside Creative House